apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 This is the first of a series of articles aiming to cover common processes or configurations you will need to face on your _road to PactFlow Enterprise_.
 We are going to cover here the very first topic that you will want to talk about when starting the process of adopting contract testing at the enterprise level: **The Workflows.**

 At this point, you probably already know what contract testing is, you have been playing with a PoC (proof of concept), and even maybe you have an MVP (minimum viable product).
 But now **it’s the moment of defining the workflows to be applied in real-world scenarios**.
-That is the exact point when things start to get a little bit more complicated, and we are going to share with you some tips we have learned along the way.
+That is the exact point when things start to get a little bit more complicated, and I´m going to share with you some tips I´ve learned along the way.

 First of all, it’s fair to say that each enterprise environment is different.
-Probably you will have a bunch of different pipelines to cover the CI/CD process, here we are going to try to summarize some general concepts or common changes that you should take into account.
+Probably you will have a bunch of different pipelines to cover the CI/CD process, here I am going to try to summarize some general concepts or common changes that you should take into account.
 But of course, those concepts would need to be adapted to each specific situation.

-The details included in these workflows will go deeper than any typical hands-on or demo article, and we assume you have a basic knowledge of the methodology.
+The details included in these workflows will go deeper than any typical hands-on or demo article, and I assume you have a basic knowledge of the methodology.

 # Coverage